FishiaT/arcmodwiki/docs/custom-charts-packs.md

 # Adding custom charts/packs

 !!! danger "Work in progress"
-    This page is being actively worked on.
+    This page is being worked on.
 Contributions of any kind are much appreciated.
 The content below are unfinished.

 !!! note "Before starting"
     This guide requires a functional private server already set up and running.
+For more details please refer to the [Private Server](private-server.md) page.

-### Unpacking the content bundle
+### The content bundle
 !!! note
     Only for Arcaea 5.4.0 or newer and non-Chinese versions.

+### The APK/IPA file
+!!! danger
+    Only for Arcaea 5.3.1 or older and Chinese versions (e.g. 5.6.3c).
+Requires removing hash protection before modification can be done.
+Refer to the [appropriate Reverse Engineering](offline-mod.md#removing-hash-verification) page for more details.

-### songlist/packlist files
+### Meta files

-### Private server database
+### Server database

 ### Custom packs

 ### Custom charts

-### Repacking the content bundle